What is an Estate Plan?

 Estate planning is more than just having a will.
-Estate planning is the process of thinking about life-changing events like disability and death.
+Proper estate planning is the process of thinking about life-changing events like disability and death.
 Estate planning focuses on the value of people and relationships.
-Estate planning also address special concerns about family members and how efficiently or easily your loved ones are able to enact your final wishes.
+Effective estate planning also addresses special concerns about family members and how efficiently or easily your loved ones are able to enact your final wishes.
 The size or the value of an estate is actually secondary to most estate planning issues.

 When you start to think about estate planning, you must consider what your intentions are for the time when you are unable to make those intentions known.
 Due to disability or death there will be future circumstances in which you will not be able to voice your opinion.
 During the estate planning process, you consider your values and your priorities for the future.
 Using estate planning tools and techniques, you will be able to communicate these values and priorities to your loved ones.
 You are also able to identify individuals to act on these wishes for you.